-My second favorite holiday is just around the corner.
 4th of July is one of the happiest days in my year.
 I love BBQs and parades and fireworks.
 I love red, white, and blue.
-I love being American.
+These patriotic cupcakes are a testimony of my love for America, I like to make them to honor our flag.

 So today, I decided to head back into my kitchen.
 Today I did something that I normally would not do.
 I opened a box of cake mix.
 Guess what, my cupcakes are delicious and they scream fun.
 They scream 4th of July and they scream celebration.
 And I love them.
 I take my red, white and blue seriously and do not have a subtle hand with it.
 If I can sparkle it, give it some patriotic colors, or stick a flag into it, so help me, I am going to do it.